grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-The above code will make k6 print output like this:
+The preceding code outputs something like this:

 <CodeGroup lineNumbers={[false]}>